Teatro Regio (Turin): Rebuilt Teatro Regio after 1973

 Following the fire, a national competition was launched to find an architect.
 However, with the war and the overall financial situation, the foundation stone was not laid until 25 September 1963.
 Even then, work did not start until September 1967 under architect Carlo Mollino.

 The rebuilt theatre, with its striking contemporary interior design but hidden behind the original facade, was inaugurated on 10 April 1973 with a production of Verdi's I vespri siciliani directed by Maria Callas and Giuseppe Di Stefano.

 The new house seats 1,750 and is elliptical in shape with a large orchestra level and 37 boxes around its perimeter.
 An acoustic shell was added to improve its sound.

 The house presents a wide range of operas during its seasons, including contemporary works, although in the first years of the new century financial pressures have made the programming somewhat more conservative and favoring more 19th-century operas.

 Facade

-The building's outer facade is made from brick with a unique brickwork pattern using custom cut bricks to create a relief of stars which seems to overlap its self continuously like the scales of a fish.
+The building's outer facade is made from brick with a unique brickwork pattern using custom cut bricks to create a relief of stars which seems to overlap itself continuously like the scales of a fish.
 This is an illusion created by the uniquely designed masonry pattern as the wall is actually straight.
 The shadows created by the protruding parts enforce this illusion and the complex pattern reinforces this illusion.

 The facade of the Teatro Regio is one of the Piedmontese buildings that are part of the UNESCO World Heritage Site.